---

 └────────────────────────────────────────────────────────────┘

-Key difference from serverless: D1 is persistent, so the dump is only imported once.
+Key difference from serverless: D1 is persistent, so the module only imports the dump once.
 Subsequent deployments with updated content will re-import the dump if the database is empty.

 If using [NuxtHub](https://hub.nuxt.com), D1 is provisioned automatically: